Chaka Khan: Early life

-Yvette Marie Stevens was born on March 23, 1953, into an artistic, bohemian household in Chicago, Illinois.
-The eldest of five children born to Charles Stevens and Sandra Coleman, she has described her father as a beatnik and her mother as "able to do anything".
-She was raised in the Hyde Park area, "an island in the middle of the madness" of Chicago's rough South Side housing projects.
-Her sister Yvonne later became a successful musician in her own right, under the name Taka Boom.
-Her only brother, Mark, who formed the funk group Jamaica Boys and was a member of Aurra, also became a successful musician.
-She has two other sisters, Zaheva Stevens and Tammy McCrary.
+Yvette Marie Stevens was born on March 23, 1953, in Chicago, Illinois to Charles Stevens and Sandra Coleman; she has described her father as a beatnik who struggled with heroin addiction.
+She was raised in the Hyde Park area of Chicago's rough South Side housing projects.
+After her parents divorced when she was 10, her father abandoned them for over 5 years but returned in her late teens.
+Speaking of her Catholic upbringing, Khan described it as “terrible” and said it was a "great relief" when she left it.
+Her sister Yvonne is a singer known as Taka Boom, while her brother Mark formed the funk group Jamaica Boys and was a member of soul group Aurra.
+She has two half-sisters, Zaheva and Tammy.
+She has four siblings (two are half).

-Khan was raised as a Catholic.
-She attended the elementary school of Saint Thomas the Apostle Church in Hyde Park.
-She attributed her love of music to her grandmother, who introduced her to jazz as a child.
-Khan became a fan of rhythm and blues music as a preteen and at eleven formed a girl group, the Crystalettes, which included her sister Taka.
-In the late 1960s, Khan attended several civil rights rallies with her father's second wife, Connie, a strong supporter of the movement, and joined the Black Panther Party after befriending a fellow member, activist and Chicago native Fred Hampton in 1967.
-Though many think that she was given the name Chaka while in the Panthers, she has made it clear that her name Chaka Adunne Aduffe Hodarhi Karifi was given to her at age 13 by a Yoruba Babalawo.
-In 1969, she left the Panthers and dropped out of high school, having attended Calumet High School and Kenwood High School (now Kenwood Academy).
+Khan attributed her love of music to her grandmother, who introduced her to jazz as a child.
+Khan became a fan of rhythm and blues music as a preteen and when she was 11 years old she formed a girl group, the Crystalettes, which included her sister Taka.
+In the late 1960s, Khan attended several civil rights rallies with her father's second wife, Connie, a strong supporter of the movement.
+She joined the Black Panther Party after befriending a fellow member, activist and Chicago native Fred Hampton in 1967.
+At the age of 13, she was given the name Chaka Adunne Aduffe Hodarhi Karifi by a Yoruba Babalawo priest during a naming ceremony.
+Chaka means "woman of fire."

+In 1969 at age 16, Khan ran away from home after her mother slammed her up against a wall, revealing, "She had me up against a wall by my neck.
+My feet touched air."
+She left the Panthers and dropped out of high school, having attended Calumet High School and Kenwood High School (now Kenwood Academy).
 She began to perform in small groups around the Chicago area, first performing with Cash McCall's group Lyfe, which included her then-boyfriend Hassan Khan.
 Chaka and Hassan married in 1970.

-She was asked to replace Baby Huey of Baby Huey & the Babysitters after Huey's death in 1970.
+Khan was asked to replace Baby Huey of Baby Huey & the Babysitters after Huey's death in 1970.
 The group disbanded a year later.
-While performing in local bands in 1972, Khan was spotted by two members of a new group called Rufus and soon won her position in the group, replacing her good friend Paulette McWilliams, who had recently left the group.
-The group caught the attention of musician Ike Turner who flew them out to Los Angeles to record at his studio Bolic Sound in Inglewood, California.
-Turner wanted Khan to become an Ikette; she declined stating she was "really happy with Rufus.
+While performing in local bands in 1972, Khan was spotted by two members of a new group called Rufus; the lead singer Paulette McWilliams, decided to leave the band and suggested to Khan that she join.
+The group caught the attention of musician Ike Turner, who flew them out to Los Angeles to record at his studio Bolic Sound in Inglewood, California.
+Turner wanted Khan to become an Ikette; she declined, stating that she was "really happy with Rufus.
 But Ike's attention was certainly a boost."